keithlegg/gnelscript/README.md

 design goals:
-    - simple. - Only do what needs to be done and nothing more
+   - simple.
+Only do what needs to be done and nothing more
    - flat code structure as possible.
 All components should be easy to find
+   - fun.
+Its a playground to lean vectors, matrices, math and more.

 only requires:
     - PIL